biopython/biopython.github.io/wiki/Subversion_migration.md

 Biopython Migration Strategy
 ----------------------------

-Currently this is being dicussed on the Biopython developers [mailing list](Mailing_lists "wikilink").
+Currently this is being discussed on the Biopython developers [mailing list](Mailing_lists "wikilink"), where there is a general consensus that moving to a distributed version control system (DVCS) would be more worthwhile than simple moving from CVS to SVN.
+See the [git migration](GitMigration "wikilink") page.